 Our second optimization improves performance when multiple terms are extracted from the heap.
-It is also necessary to obtain O(nm) comparisons from a chained heap in the totally dense case.
-We insert and extract batches of terms instead of extracting a terms, however we can partition the heap to store this queue in place, as in heapsort.
-We insert the successors of all the extracted terms at the end of each iteration.
-As noted by LaMarca (13), this strategy also produces favorable caching effects.
+It is also necessary to obtain O(nm) comparisons in the totally dense case.
+We insert and extract batches of terms instead of extracting a term and immediately inserting its successor.
+This requires a queue to store the extracted terms, however we can partition the heap to store this queue in place, as in heapsort.
+At the end of each iteration, we insert the successors of all of the extracted terms at once.
+As LaMarca notes (9), this strategy also produces favorable caching effects.

-3.2.
-Chaining terms with equal monomials
+3.2 Chaining terms with equal monomials

 Our next improvement chains heap elements with equal monomials to reduce the number of comparisons.
-Johnson (12) also experimented with this idea, however our scheme is simpler and we will show that multiplication and division of dense polynomials does O(nm) comparisons.
+Johnson (8) also experimented with this idea, however our scheme is simpler and we will show that multiplication and division of dense polynomials does O(nm) comparisons.

-We chain elements only as they are inserted into the heap, using an additional pointer in the product structure that points to f_i and g_j .
+We chain elements only as they are inserted into the heap, using an additional pointer in the structure that points to f_i and g_j .
 In our implementation the pointers to f_i and g_j are not stored in the heap, but in a secondary structure that is accessed only when terms are inserted or extracted.
 Heap elements store a pointer to this structure and a pointer to the monomial product used for comparisons.
 The overhead of chaining elements in this way is negligible.
-The algorithms must be modified to check for chains and extract all the elements of a chain without doing any comparisons.
+The algorithms must be modified to check for chains and to extract all the elements of a chain without doing any monomial comparisons.

 One final optimization is needed for multiplication.
 When multiplying fg, we must start with f_1g_1 in the heap and insert each f_ig_1 only after $f{i-1}g_1$ has been extracted from the heap.
-Then we have the following two results.
+This leads to the following results.

-Lemma 3.
+Lemma 1.
 Let f and g be dense univariate polynomials with n and m terms, respectively.
 A heap multiplication fg with chaining does nm - n - m + 1 comparisons.

 Proof.
 We prove a loop invariant: at the beginning of each iteration the heap contains exactly one element or chain.
 This is true initially since the only element is f_1g_1 .
 Each iteration removes the chain without doing a comparison, producing an empty heap.
 When we insert the successor terms into the heap all of the monomials are equal because the problem is dense, so all of the terms are chained together at the top of the heap.
-There are nm terms and n + m - 1 unique monomials.
+There are nm terms and n+m-1 unique monomials.
 The first term with each monomial is inserted for free while the rest use one comparison each to chain.
-The total number of comparisons is thus nm - n - m + 1. \Box
+The total number of comparisons is thus nm-n-m+1.

-Lemma 4.
+Lemma 2.
 Let q and g be dense univariate polynomials with n and m terms and let f = qg.
 Then a quotient heap division $f \div g$ with chaining does nm - n comparisons.